callstackincubator/rock/website/src/docs/cli/introduction.md

 ## Remote Cache

 The CLI integrates with Rock's Remote Cache system to speed up builds by reusing cached native artifacts.
-When available, the CLI will automatically download and use cached builds instead of rebuilding from scratch.
+When available, the CLI will automatically download and use cached builds (APK/AAB/APP/IPA) instead of rebuilding from scratch.

 Learn more about [Remote Cache & GitHub Actions](/docs/remote-cache/introduction).

+## Local Cache

+Regardless of the remote cache provider you use, the CLI will also cache builds (APK/AAB/APP/IPA) in your local cache (`.rock/` directory).
+If a cached build is found, it will be used instead of rebuilding from scratch.

 ## Global Options